confidential-computing/governance/TAC/Meetings/2023/2023-06-15/CCC-TAC-Minutes-2023-06-15.md

 * DM led a PR review, DT asked about the PR for the Best Practices DM discussed PR #90 - DT noted that there would be 2 copies of the technical charters, and suggested that they be merged

-  ***ACTION*** Kurt to cleanup charters after DM merges #90 ("Projects" directory for the charters not the current "project-charters" directory in governance)
+  ***ACTION*** Kurt to clean up charters after DM merges #90 ("Projects" directory for the charters not the current "project-charters" directory in governance)

 * DM discussed PR #176 - DT added the best practices badge to the project annual review guidelines
 * MB asked DT clarified on the policy on vote/approval